greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/external/g-s3-protocol.html.md

 For information about the Amazon S3 endpoints see [http://docs.aws.amazon.com/general/latest/gr/rande.html\#s3\_region](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).
 For information about S3 buckets and folders, see the Amazon S3 documentation [https://aws.amazon.com/documentation/s3/](https://aws.amazon.com/documentation/s3/).
 For information about the S3 file prefix, see the Amazon S3 documentation [Listing Keys Hierarchically Using a Prefix and Delimiter](http://docs.aws.amazon.com/AmazonS3/latest/dev/ListingKeysHierarchy.html).

 You use the `config` or `config_server` parameter to specify the location of the required `s3` protocol configuration file that contains AWS connection credentials and communication parameters as described in [About Specifying the Configuration File Location](#s3_config_param).

+Use the `section` parameter to specify the name of the configuration file section from which the `s3` protocol reads configuration parameters.
+The default `section` is named `default`.
+When you specify the section name in the configuration file, enclose it in brackets (for example, `[default]`).

 ## <a id="section_c2f_zvs_3x"></a>About Reading and Writing S3 Data Files